harness/developer-hub/docs/continuous-delivery/cd-onboarding/new-user/rampup-templates.md

 :::note

-For general information and a list of Harness built-in variables, please see [Use Harness expressions](/docs/platform/variables-and-expressions/harness-variables).
+For general information and a list of Harness built-in variables, go to [Use Harness expressions](/docs/platform/variables-and-expressions/harness-variables).

 :::